reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ````

 ## Best Practices for storing Timezones in the Database
+Based on all the information we have gathered from executing our sample application, we can derive a common set of best practices that will apply to any database and will help us work with timezones efficiently.
+They can be listed as below:
 - Most databases support date and timestamp fields.
 Always store dates in the corresponding column types and never use `VARCHAR`.
 - Recommended practice is to store timestamps in UTC to help handle zone conversions better.
 - Column types like `DATE` and `TIME` should not be preferred since they do not have zone information.
 In most cases you would want to store data with timezone that will cater to multiple timezones making the application less prone to time conversion errors.